xmindltd/nevermind/README.md

 * **How many fonts**

-    The font family consists of 28 different font weights with stroker thickness from Thin 100 to Bold 700 and width from Condensed 60 to Medium 100.
+    The font family consists of 28 different font weights with stroker thickness from Thin 100 to Bold 700 and two different widths (Condensed 90 and Medium 100).

 * **Font designer**